 What you should do next

 Please note that we are not seeking repayments from other investments promoted by or related to Capital Alternatives Limited and we do not need documents relating to these.
 Investors may want to take legal advice on their individual positions.

 Contact by third parties

 We know that third parties are continuing to contact investors offering to help them dispose of their investments with African Land or Capital Carbon Credits.
 In some cases these individuals claim to work for, or on behalf of, us.
 We are not approaching investors or asking anyone else to do so on our behalf.
-You should be extremely cautious if you are approached, particularly if they ask you to make a payment in advance.
+Do not make any payments to them.